 - Cooking class

-Why Choose Center for Hope of the Sierras in Nevada for Alcohol Addiction & Eating Disorder Treatment
+Why consider treatment for alcohol addiction at Center for Hope of the Sierras in Nevada

 In addition to the previously mentioned therapeutic interventions, if you who are struggling with co-occurring substance abuse concerns, including an addiction to alcohol, you may also be transported to 12-Step meetings three to five times per week during your stay for treatment and rehab for an eating disorder and alcohol addiction in Center for Hope’s residential program.